bec-archer/SR80-Manuals/user-manual.md

 When you open an item detail, you may see a small blue **Edit** link in the top-right corner of the item info card.
 This lets you change the intake fields — equipment type, machine type, service reasons, and description — without going back to the front counter.

 The Edit button only appears when the item is in **Checked In** status (before anyone grabs it).
-Once the item is In Progress, the intake fields lock and the Edit link disappears.
+Once the item is grabbed (Disassembly or In Progress), the intake fields lock and the Edit link disappears.
 An admin can still edit locked fields by elevating admin access.

 Photos and notes are always editable regardless of item status (see "Adding Photos" and "Adding Notes" sections).